Software Alternatives, Accelerators & Startups

 • OpenTelemetry Journey #01 - Important concepts

 First of all, let's start with the basics.
 There are some important concepts to be clarified before we dive into the OpenTelemetry world.
-The vast majority of the naming conventions and concepts are from projects and papers that inspired OpenTelemetry, such as OpenTracing, OpenCensus and Dapper. - Source: dev.to / about 1 month ago
+The vast majority of the naming conventions and concepts are from projects and papers that inspired OpenTelemetry, such as OpenTracing, OpenCensus and Dapper. - Source: dev.to / over 2 years ago

 • OpenTelemetry Journey #00 - Introduction to OpenTelemetry